 What type of filling material is best?

-Fillings are essential to preserve the remaining tooth structure and prevent tooth fracture.
-Some fillings are technique sensitive (composite, inlays, onlays), while others are used when isolation is difficult (amalgam) or fluoride release is desired (glass ionomer).
+Fillings are essential to preserve the remaining tooth structure and prevent tooth fractures.
+Some fillings are technique-sensitive (composite, inlays, onlays), while others are used when isolation is difficult (amalgam) or fluoride release is desired (glass ionomer).
 Isolation refers to keeping the tooth clean and free from saliva contamination during the filling process.

 At times, adequate isolation is challenging; however, it’s essential for therapeutic success and longevity.
 Your dentist will review your options with you before treatment.
-But, first, let’s compare the pros and cons of the most common filling materials they’ll use.Related: Learn more about Cavities
+But first, let’s compare the pros and cons of their most common filling materials.Related: Learn more about Cavities

 Amalgam (“silver filling”)